Colour guard: Serbia

 Given a shared heritage with Austria and Turkey plus its own traditions, the modern Serbian Armed Forces maintains a colour guard component.
 Every unit of the Armed Forces has a colour company that includes the colour company commander and the colour guards; which includes one ensign, usually a subaltern officer, two armed senior NCOs serving as colour escorts, and two honour guard platoons guarding the colour from the rear also armed.
 Unlike in other countries the colour guard company wears either full or combat dress.
 The Guard of the Serbian Armed Forces has its colour company wearing dress uniform.

 Sweden

 In Sweden the colour guard can be composed in three distinct manners: Greater colour guard, smaller colour guard and an officers guard.
 Each regiment, or military unit that carries a colour, in Sweden sets up its own colour guard.
-The Swedish military rank of fänrik (and the corresponding cavalry rank of kornet) was originally intended for the holder of the company flag.
+The Swedish military rank of fänrik (and the corresponding cavalry rank of kornett) was originally intended for the holder of the company flag.
 This duty was considered so prestigious that an officer was necessary to carry it out.
 Today, it is a regular officer rank.